openstack/bifrost/doc/source/user/dhcp.rst

     dhcp-match=set:<tag>,<match criteria>
     dhcp-boot=tag:<tag>,<boot options>

-The tag, match critera and boot options should be modified for your environment.
+The tag, match criteria and boot options should be modified for your environment.
 Here we use dnsmasq tags to match against hosts that we want to manage.  dnsmasq will use the last matching tagged ``dhcp-boot`` option for a host or an untagged default ``dhcp-boot`` option if there were no matches.